-- All entering students take the W-APT placement test when they qualify based on the HLQ. - All entering Kindergarteners who qualify based on the HLQ take the Kindergarten W-APT - The ELL teachers administer the W-APT. - All ELL students take the ACCESS test. - All students at SCMSA grades 3-5 take the MCA reading assessment, except those who have resided in the US for less than one year - All students at SCMSA grades 3-5 take the MCA math assessment - The DAC and grade level teachers administer the MCA reading and math tests. - All assessment results are analyzed for meeting benchmark standards and for student growth.
-All assessments listed above provide strand and sub strand data, which is analyzed during school wide data meetings and weekly grade level team planning.
+- All entering students take the W-APT placement test when they qualify based on the Home Language Questionnaire (HLQ). - All entering Kindergarteners who qualify based on the HLQ take the Kindergarten W-APT - The W-APT is administered by the ML teachers - All ML students take the ACCESS test

+- All students grades 3-8 take the MCA reading assessment - All students grades 3-7 take the MCA math assessment - All students in grade 5 and 8 take the MCA science assessment - The District Assessment Coordinator (DAC) and grade level teachers administer the MCA reading, math, and science tests.

+All assessment results are analyzed for meeting benchmark standards and for student growth.
+All assessments listed above provide strand and sub strand data, which is analyzed during school-wide data meetings and weekly grade level team planning.
 Programming decisions are made by the team of teachers working with the student based on the student's individual data.